How To Tell If A Sports Card Is Rare

 There are a lot of different resources on the internet these days that help to get an indication of how rare a card is.

-While this doesn’t give you a total number of that card in circulation, because for example PSA’s population report will only show the total number of a particular card that they’ve graded, so it doesn’t include all the versions of that card that have been graded elsewhere or are still raw, but using the population reports can still give a pretty good indication of how rare it is.
+While this doesn’t give you a total number of that card in circulation, because, for example, PSA’s population report or Beckett’s population report will only show the total number of a particular card that they’ve graded, so it doesn’t include all the versions of that card that have been graded elsewhere or are still raw, but using the population reports can still give a pretty good indication of how rare it is.

 Ask The Community